ULStats/MA4128Assessment-2018/MikieLyons-DeepLearning.md

 large-vocabulary speech recognition tasks have steadily improved.
 Convolutional neural networks (CNNs) were superseded for ASR by CTC for LSTM, but are more successful in computer vision.
-The impact of deep learning in industry began in the early 2000s, when CNNs already processed an estimated 10% to 20% of all the checks written in the US, according to Yann LeCun.
+The impact of deep learning in industry began in the early 2000s, when CNNs already processed an estimated 10% to 20% of all the checks written in the US according to Yann LeCun.
 Industrial applications of deep learning to large-scale speech recognition started around
 2010.
 In 2012, a team led by Dahl won the "Merck Molecular Activity Challenge" using multi-task deep neural networks to predict the biomolecular target of one drug.
 In 2014, Hochreiter's group used deep learning to detect off-target and toxic effects of